Connect Your Cloud Account

 In order to access resources a Service Principal needs to be created in your Tenant.

-It is easiest to do this via the AZ CLI.
+This is easiest to do via the AZ CLI.

 -